For event agencies, marketing/HR and the public sector

 • Social streaming to other destinations

-Sometimes you'll want to stream to multiple places at once.
-For example, let's say you need to stream to a virtual event as well as Facebook Live, YouTube Live, and Instagram Live.
-In this case, it's critical that your technology enables social streaming, i.e., that it can route the stream to multiple destinations at once.
+Sometimes you will want to stream to multiple places at the same time.
+For example, let's say you need to stream to a virtual event as well as Facebook Live, YouTube Live and Instagram Live.
+In this case, it's crucial that your technology enables social streaming, i.e. can forward the stream to multiple destinations at the same time.

 Tip 3: Configure the settings of your streaming software

-The most exciting part of the job comes when you configure your streaming settings - another reason why choosing the right streaming partner is so important.
+The most exciting part of the work is when you configure your streaming settings - another reason why choosing the right streaming partner is so important.
 Video.Taxi Studio takes care of this for you.
-If you use an external encoder or the free OBS software, all you have to do is enter the livelink and stream key that Video.Taxi created for you.
+If you are using an external encoder or the free OBS software, all you have to do is enter the live link and the stream key that Video.Taxi has created for you.

-The equipment you use for your livestream depends on the type of live event you're hosting.
-Virtual events are the easiest to pull off because they only require your computer's camera and microphone - or ideally an external camera and microphone - to give the event a professional feel.
+The equipment you use for your livestream depends on the type of live event you are hosting.
+Virtual events are the easiest to host as they only require your computer's camera and microphone - or ideally an external camera and microphone - to give the event a professional feel.

-If you're producing a hybrid event where you're live streaming content to or from a physical event, there are many factors to consider.
+If you are producing a hybrid event where you are live streaming content to or from a physical event, there are many factors to consider.

 Microphones

 You want your audience to hear your message loud and clear.
-Fortunately, there are more than a few microphone options to record the presenter's audio.
+Fortunately, there are more than a few microphone options to pick up the presenter's audio.
 If you're streaming more than one speaker and are worried about different speakers having different volume levels, consider an audio mixer.
-With a mixer, you can adjust the volume of each speaker and create a more consistent sound.
+With a mixer, you can adjust the volume of each speaker and create a more even sound.

-We recommend using wireless microphones.
-Choose a microphone that fits the delivery style of your speakers.
+We recommend using wireless microphones Choose a microphone that suits your speakers' delivery style.
+Some options are:

-• Handheld microphone (always as emergency microphone, then wired)
+• Handheld microphone (always as an emergency microphone, then wired)

 • Headset